Berlin Health & Rehab Ctr in Barre, VT

 Pros

-• pro The activities director is fabulous.
+• pro The activities director is fabulous, and resident involvement is strong.

-• pro Leadership is doing wonderful work.
+• pro Leadership is doing wonderfully, with positive changes to the overall environment.

 Cons